cboelsen/tastytopping/docs/nested.rst

 Nested Resources
 ================

-Nested resources allow you to extend the functionality of a resource in a nice and simple way.
-It would make sense to access that nested resource in a nice and simple way too, which is exactly what TastyTopping does.
+Nested resources allow you to extend the functionality of a tastypie Resource in a nice and simple way.
+It would make sense to access that nested resource on the client-side in a nice and simple way too, which is exactly what TastyTopping does.
 For information on how to create nested resources in tastypie, check out `tastypie's docs
 <http://django-tastypie.readthedocs.org/en/latest/cookbook.html#nested-resources>`_
 and TastyTopping's `unit test webapp
 <https://github.com/cboelsen/tastytopping/blob/master/tests/testsite/testapp/api.py>`_.